mikejw/elib-acl/docs/getting-started.md

     ]

-If you want to override this, simply add the `default_event` (action) function to the generated class:
+If you want to override this, simply add the `default_event` (action) function to the generated class `/application/api/api.php`:

     <?php
     namespace Empathy\MVC\Controller;